leanprover/theorem_proving_in_lean4/tactics.md

 You will see in [Chapter Inductive Types](./inductive_types.md) that these tactics are quite general.
-The ``cases`` tactic can be used to decompose any element of an inductively defined type; ``constructor`` always applies the first applicable constructor of an inductively defined type, For example, you can use ``cases`` and ``constructor`` with an existential quantifier:
+The ``cases`` tactic can be used to decompose any element of an inductively defined type; ``constructor`` always applies the first applicable constructor of an inductively defined type.
+For example, you can use ``cases`` and ``constructor`` with an existential quantifier:

 ```lean